-The Colorado Law externship program is offered year-round (fall, summer, and spring semesters).
+The Colorado Law externship program is offered year-round (Fall, Spring and Summer semesters).
 Students may only extern at government or non-profit organizations and agencies.
-Students may work in all three branches of the government, at all three levels of government, including state and federal judicial chambers, executive agencies, and congressional offices.
+Students may work in all three branches of the government, including state and federal judicial chambers, executive agencies, and congressional offices.
 Students may also extern with nonprofit organizations.
 Externship sponsors are not limited to agencies and organizations that have sponsored externs in the past.
+Sponsoring organizations must have an identified attorney supervisor in order to receive externship approval.

 The Office of Career Development maintains a list of possible externships in its CDOnline site.
 Please search for "externships" for current listings on CDOnline.
-The program also maintains a TWEN page with externship information and a list of past externship sponsors, including student wiki comments.
 Students are encouraged to contact past sponsors from government or non-profit agencies in a professional fashion regarding any current externship needs.
 Examples of agencies and organizations that have participated in the program in the past include Colorado state and federal courts at every level, Leeds School of Business Demming Center Venture Fund, The Nature Conservancy, district attorney and attorney general offices, public defender offices, Colorado State Senate and Secretary of State, US EPA, EEOC, HHS and other agencies, Centura Health and Boulder Community Hospital, and many more as detailed here.

 Because the externship program is an academic program, enrollment has the same financial considerations as an academic course.
 An externship takes the place of a law school class and counts as a part of the Fall and Spring term's full-time tuition.
 During the summer term, students must pay for each individual externship credit.